Local Expansion Mechanisms for Quantum-Scale Wormholes: Introduction

 Specific mechanisms that primarily address the enlargement of microscopic wormholes, including both natural and artificial scenarios, have already been explored in the literature.
 Regarding a natural possibility, Roman \cite{Roman:1993wh} suggested that Planck scale physics in the early universe could have produced primordial wormholes, with cosmic inflation subsequently serving as a natural mechanism to enlarge them to macroscopic size.
 It was then shown that, in this setting, wormholes embedded in a cosmological de Sitter background exhibit positive energy densities at sufficiently late times, and that pointwise violations of the weak energy condition (WEC) at the throat decrease with time \cite{Roman:1993wh}.
 Alternatively, false vacuum bubbles, see \cite{KSSM:1981fvb,BGG:1987fvb}, offer a potential laboratory mechanism by which said advanced civilization could artificially enlarge a pre-existing, quantum-produced wormhole.
 More specifically, a false vacuum bubble consists of a compact nonvacuum region (the false vacuum), bounded by a thin domain wall and embedded in an exterior true vacuum spacetime \cite{BGG:1987fvb}.
 To exterior observers the solution appears as a Schwarzschild black hole, whereas interior observers perceive a closed inflating universe \cite{BGG:1987fvb}. \\

-In this work, we introduce a refined toy mechanism, the \emph{local inflation bubble}\footnote{The terminology is adapted from the notion of false vacuum bubbles, see \cite{KSSM:1981fvb,BGG:1987fvb}.}, which combines the features of the aforementioned scenarios to describe a compact inflationary region that locally enlarges (and maintains) a microscopic wormhole, ensuring smooth transitions to the flat exterior without any sharp boundary.
+In this work, we introduce a refined toy mechanism, the \emph{local inflation bubble}\footnote{The terminology is adapted from the notion of false vacuum bubbles, see \cite{KSSM:1981fvb,BGG:1987fvb}.}, which combines the features of the aforementioned scenarios.
+More specifically, the local inflation bubble consists of a compact inflationary region that locally enlarges (and maintains) a microscopic wormhole, while ensuring smooth transitions to the flat exterior without any sharp boundary.
 In mathematical terms, the geometry of a pure local inflation bubble is given by a smooth and \emph{compactly supported} deformation of Minkowski spacetime, described by the metric

 where $f\in C_0^\infty(\mathbb{R}\times \mathbb{R}_+)$ is a smooth function with compact support in both $t$ and $r$.
 The geometry thus creates finite operational windows during which a local structure, such as a microscopic wormhole, is enlarged, while all associated stress-energy components remain bounded by construction.
 Outside of the bubble, the metric coincides with the original background geometry of Minkowski spacetime, allowing for a smooth embedding into an asymptotically flat environment.
 Regarding maintenance, the rapid local inflation of a microscopic wormhole may offer a first step towards prolonging its lifetime, by temporarily lifting it to macroscopic size, in analogy to cosmological inflation, which amplifies quantum fluctuations into persistent large-scale structures.
 However, we regard this as a preliminary idea rather than a resolution of the maintenance problem, and a definitive analysis should be performed in a subsequent work, not here.
-This construction serves as a controlled \emph{Gedankenexperiment} for probing the geometric constraints, energy requirements, and favorable configurations of smooth localized inflation of Planck scale wormholes.\\
+This construction serves as a controlled \emph{Gedankenexperiment} for probing the geometric constraints, energy requirements, and favorable configurations of smooth localized inflation of Planck scale wormholes. \\